- Viewing Profile: Reputation: Dotaphd

 Tier 7 - Damage

-Chi Serenity: This talent can be used for incredible burst.
-I would highly recommend trying this in fast paced matches and when you are going to kill a healer.
-A downside of this is that if you are CC'd during its duration you won't be able to use it again for another minute and a half.
+Chi Serenity: This talent can be used for a vast amount of damage over a longer period of time.
+I would highly recommend trying this in 3v3 because Hurricane Strike can easily be ruined by pets or other players being near your kill target.
+A downside to Serenity is that if you are CC'd during its duration you won't be able to use it again for another minute and a half.
 Another use for it is if you have no stacks and need to generate them very quickly you can use it and generate 6-10 stacks depending on how lucky you get with mastery procs.
 I would recommend this just about all the time.

 Professions are now unusable in Arenas and RBGs, therefore I would recommend Engineering because of how good it is in world PvP and for your other available profession, take whatever you like, I personally am going with Enchanting because of how much money it makes.